ecielyang/ERStruct/README.md

 A Python package for inferring the number of top informative PCs that capture population structure based on genotype information.

 ## Requirements for Data File
+1. Data files must be of numpy array `.npy` format.
+Users can convert VCF (variant call format) file in to numpy array via `vcfnp` package： https://pypi.org/project/vcfnp/, and convert bgen  file in to numpy array via `bgen-reader` package： https://pypi.org/project/bgen-reader/.
-Data files must be of numpy array `.npy` format.
-The data matrix must with 0,1,2 and/or NaN (for missing values) entries only, the rows represent individuals and columns represent markers.
+2. The data matrix must with 0,1,2 and/or NaN (for missing values) entries only.
+Noting that our package imputes all the missing data (NaN) by 0.
+Users may perform other types of imputations beforehand.
+3. The rows represent individuals and columns represent markers.
 If there are more than one data files, the data matrix inside must with the same number of rows.

-Users can convert VCF (variant call format) file in to numpy array via `vcfnp` package： https://pypi.org/project/vcfnp/.
-Users can convert bgen  file in to numpy array via `bgen-reader` package： https://pypi.org/project/bgen-reader/.

 ## Dependencies
 ERStruct depends on `numpy`, `torch` and `joblib`.